Show All Answers

 However, the city relies on staff assistance from all departments, as well as citizen comments, to identify construction projects that have begun without proper building permits.

-Once a building permit application is approved, the applicant is provided a printed permit.
+Once a building permit application is approved and issued, the applicant is provided a permit.
 This permit must be displayed at the construction site.

 A permit also can be confirmed online at MyGovernmentOnline.